PensionBee/ddd-workshop/README.md

 ## The Practical Bit

-*Note: There are solutions to this exercise [here](https://github.com/PensionBee/ddd-workshop/tree/event-storming-solutions).*

 *Note: You can do this activity with a sheet of paper and some sticky notes, or digitally using a whiteboarding tool.*

 *Note: In real-world scenarios, **EventStorming** works best in collaboration with a group of developers, domain experts AND business stakeholders.
 If that's available to you, take advantage of it.
 If not, no worries; the focus here is on becoming familiar with the process and the core elements so feel free do this with whoever's available or even on your own.*